JohnW876/gift-shack/README.md

 * To generate online sales
 * To provide an excellent overall user experience.
 * To make it easy for the user to see and visit the areas of the website that are the most relevant to them via strong UX and UI design.
-* To act as the main showcase and home for all current and future products which can be linked to from social media and online marketplaces.
+* To act as the main showcase and home for all current and future products.
 * To build a strong, recognisable brand in the giftware market.

 ## **UX**